 What to Wear to BMBW and Alpine Valley

 So you've made the choice to go skiing/snowboarding.
 Congratulations!
-When done right, a day of skiing/snowboarding can be one of your most pleasurable and memorable.
+When done right, a day of skiing/snowboarding can be one of your most pleasurable and memorable experiences.
 But planning is a key step, and what to wear skiing/snowboarding is a key element to your pleasure factor for the day.
 Perhaps you are an experienced skier or maybe this will be your first time.
 No matter the temperatures or conditions, you can be comfortable when you wear the right thing.

 The good news is that you probably already have most of what you need for a day out on the slopes.
 What you don't have is usually easily borrowed from friends or family.
 (If you buy anything, it should be a pair of waterproof shell pants and warm long underwear.)
 Follow our guidelines for what to wear to help make your experience skiing or snowboarding a comfortable one, from head to toe.